tymonx/docker-go/README.md

 # Features

 * Pre-installed required tools for developing, formatting, linting, testing and documenting Go projects
+* Pre-installed the `mockgen` tool for generating mocks for testing
 * Formatting and validating Go source files imports with the `goimports` tool
 * Formatting and validating Go source files format with the `gofmt` tool
 * Validating Go source files errors with the `errcheck` tool